eolesinski/poliscipy/docs/merging-data.md

 <div style="display: flex; align-items: center; gap: 20px;">
   <div style="flex: 3;">
-    <p>The last case where it might be useful to be able to plot defecting voters is when an electoral voter is unable to cast their vote entirely, even if they had intended to vote for the candidate who won the state.
-One example of this occurred during the 1864 election (the third example shown on the Examples page), where despite having three electoral votes, Nevada only cast two votes for President Lincoln.
-This was because the third electoral voter was snowbound, and there was not yet a practice in place to handle absent voters.
-Not specifying a political party for these defecting voters places them in a default dark grey-colored box to signify and represent an 'Other' category.</p>
+    <p>The final case where it may be useful to plot defecting voters is when an electoral college voter is unable to cast their vote entirely.
+In these cases, their vote may not be counted even if they had intended to vote for the winning candidate in their state.
+One example of this occurred in 1864 when one of Nevada's three electoral voters got caught in a snowstorm and was unable to cast their vote.
+Since there was not yet an established proceedure for handling absent voters, the state only cast two votes for President Lincoln.
+You can see how this scenario is represented using PoliSciPy by viewing Example 3 in the Tutorials and Examples section.
+By deafult, absent electoral vottes are put inside a dark grey box (see image to right and note below for more detail).</p>
   </div>
   <div style="flex: 1; text-align: center;">
     <img src="assets/nevada-picture.png" alt="Electoral College Map" style="width: 200px;">